AChepurnoi/scala-kafka-streams/README.md

 There are multiple things that could be implemented better:
 * Separate thread pools properly (Akka, HTTP and async thread pools)
 * Distributed rate limiting
+* Yes, my API token in the code.
+Feel free to use it 🌝

 ## How to run
 * TBD